 Pediatric Velopharyngeal Incompetence (VPI)

-When we talk, air comes out of our lungs, travels up through the vocal cords and arrives at the back of the throat.
-In order to form speech sounds with that air, it then has to go to the right place – we make some speech sounds in our nose and others in our mouth.
-The soft palate (velum) directs the flow of air into the right place for the right sound.
+When we talk, air moves from our lungs, up through the vocal cords, and into the velopharynx (back of the throat).
+To form clear speech sounds, the air must go to the right place – we make some speech sounds in our nose and others in our mouth.
+The soft palate (velum) directs the flow of air to the correct place.
+The lips, teeth, and tongue then shape the air to make specific speech sounds.
+If the soft palate doesn’t work well, then your child’s speech may sound unusual with a nasal quality.

 Tests and Diagnosis

-When velopharyngeal dysfunction is suspected, speech is investigated by two main techniques.
+When velopharyngeal incompetency is suspected, speech is investigated using two techniques: